CodeFromEggly/PiranhaProject/README.md

 ##### COLOUR SCHEME

-For consistency in the UI, the colour scheme is implemented with custom variables defining brand colours and greys of different hues.
+For consistency in the UI, the colour scheme is implemented with custom CSS variables defining brand colours and greys of different hues:

+--grey-00:         #344336;
+--grey-10:         #59725c;
+--grey-20:         #759079;
+--grey-30:         #90a593;
+--grey-40:         #a7b7a9;
+--grey-50:         #bac7bc;
+--grey-60:         #ccd5cd;
+--grey-70:         #dce2dd;
+--grey-80:         #ebeeeb;
+--grey-90:         #f8faf9;

+--brand-main:      #c47365;
+--brand-bright:    #39b389;
+--brand-light:     #f4fbf9;
+--brand-med:       #a9decc;
+--brand-dark:      #164736;

 The following free resources were useful for achieving this:

 https://palx.jxnblk.com/ - 'Automatic UI Colour Palette Generator' with a base colour of #36B24A https://color.adobe.com/create/color-wheel - Adobe's colour wheel, used for selecting complimentary brand colours https://toolness.github.io/accessible-color-matrix/ - 'Accessible Colour Palette Builder' for ensuring text readability

-This method of adding a colour scheme allows for easy modifications to the website design, as well as simple implementation of light/dark mode using javascript.
+This method of adding a colour scheme allows for easy modifications to the website design, as well as simple implementation of [light/dark](https://github.com/CodeFromEggly/PiranhaProject#lightdark-mode) mode using javascript.

 ##### LIGHT/DARK MODE